 1. When Life Feels Chaotic, Planning is More Important than Ever

 Managing my chaos is the best way I’ve found to get through it.
-Even if I can’t plan for everything, if I plan for everything I can, it becomes a heck of a lot easier to survive the parts I can’t.
+Even if I can’t plan for everything, if I plan for everything I can, it becomes a heck of a lot easier to survive the parts I can’t, and to keep stress from taking over my life.

 My father-in-law was recently hospitalized for 28 days.
 My mother-in-law was there 12+ hours every day.
 For about 40 hours every week, my husband and I were there, too.
 This was on top of working 40 hours each week (and commuting, in my husband’s case).